Predictive Modeling for High Impact Active Learning Classrooms: Methods

 \subsubsection{Quantifying Classroom Activities with the COPUS}

 The COPUS data were all collected either through live classroom observations or video recordings.
-To apply the COPUS to a live or video-recorded classroom observation, a trained coder indicates whether or not each COPUS code was present during each two-minute time interval \citep{smith_classroom_2013}.
+To apply the COPUS to a live or video-recorded classroom observation, a trained coder indicates whether or not each COPUS code was present during each two-minute time interval \cite{smith_classroom_2013}.
 The COPUS code quantities reported here are the percentage of total two-minute time intervals observed in which the given code was present.
 Multiple COPUS codes can be applied in each time interval; therefore, the sum of all COPUS code quantities is more than one.

 We include four COPUS codes in this study: Lec (instructor lecturing), WG (students working on worksheets in groups), CG (students working on clicker questions in groups), and SQ (student asking a question).
-We selected to use these COPUS codes in the model by first identifying all COPUS codes for which data from extant studies were reported: Lec, WG, CG, SQ, OG (Other group work), CQ (Instructor posing a clicker question), and PQ (Instructor posing questions).
-We removed PQ and OG from our analysis because they are quite broad (i.e., PQ may refer to the instructor asking any question or assigning any kind of groupwork activity and OG may refer to different kinds of groupwork, such as laboratory experiments or solving problems at whiteboards) and, therefore, are not aligned with the goals of this work to provide testable recommendations about specific classroom activities.
+We selected these COPUS codes by first identifying all COPUS codes for which data from extant studies were reported: Lec, WG, CG, SQ, PQ (instructor posing questions), OG (other group work), and CQ (instructor posing a clicker question).
+We removed PQ and OG from our analysis because they are quite broad (i.e., PQ may refer to the instructor asking any question or assigning any kind of groupwork activity and OG may refer to different kinds of groupwork, such as laboratory experiments or solving problems at whiteboards) and, therefore, are not aligned with the goal of this work to provide testable predictions about specific classroom activities.
 Additionally, because of the high covariance between CG and CQ, it was necessary to remove one of these variables.
 We trained the model for both cases and found significantly higher prediction accuracy when using CG; therefore, CG was retained in our analysis and CQ was removed.

+Fig. ~\ref{fig:copus_dists} shows the prevalence of values for each COPUS code in the dataset as well as their relationships against the change in concept inventory score means (gain), the change in concept inventory score standard deviations, and effect sizes.
+Notably, our results do not include predictions for classes with $WG > 50\%$ due to the sparsity of the data in that range.
+Because of the complex, higher order relationships we find between these variables, it is not surprising that few COPUS variables have notable linear correlations with the selected summary statistics.